nosarthur/nosarthur.github.io/_posts/2020-07-04-gita-milestone5.md

 ```
 which checks out the branch `20-3-release` for all repos in `my-group`.

-If you have followed the previous milestones, you will find its implementation is
+If you have followed the previous milestones, you will find its implementation
 straightforward.

 ## v0.4.2: bash auto completion

 If you use Linux terminal, you probably hit the tab key often to automatically
-complete file paths, commands, and environment variables.
+complete file paths, commands, environment variables, etc.
 You may also notice that tab completion doesn't work for all commands.
 (Indeed it doesn't work for our work-in-progress gita clone yet).
 In this commit we will make it happen.